edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 # Overview

+Verifiable Voice Protocol depends on three interrelated activities:

+* Curating evidence
+* Citing evidence
+* Checking evidence

+Citing and checking evidence occur in realtime during actual phone calls, and are therefore the heart of VVP.
+However, curated evidence must exist before it can be cited; curating is an ongoing, parallel activity as phone calls occur; and citing and checking must react properly to changes in evidence.
+Further, existing approaches have trust gaps precisely because they impose too few requirements on the evidence that backs their ecosystems.
+Therefore, the protocol specification includes normative statements about the nature of evidence and the processes that create and maintain it.

+Before we explain the evidence, however, we must define some roles.

 ## Roles

 For a given phone call, the Terminating Party (TP) is the party that receives the call.
 The direct service provider of the TP is the Terminating Service Provider (TSP).

 The Originating Party (OP) is the caller.
-The direct service provider of the OP is commonly called the Originating Service Provider (OSP).
+The direct service provider of the OP is the Originating Service Provider (OSP).
 For a given phone call, there may be many layers, boundaries, and transitions between OSP and TSP.

-Accountable Parties (AP) are organizations or individuals who hold the right to use (RTU) in the eyes of a regulator.
-APs can be OPs, but this relationship does not always hold.
+Accountable Parties (AP) are organizations or individuals who hold the right to use a telephone number (RTU) in the eyes of a regulator.
+APs MAY be OPs, but this relationship does not always hold.
 A business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP.

-Checkers (CH) are parties that want to know who's calling, and why, and that evaluate the answers to these questions by examining formal evidence.
-TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be checkers.
+Verifiers (V) are parties that want to know who's calling, and why, and that evaluate the answers to these questions by examining formal evidence.
+TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.
+The verifier role in VVP does not just check the validity of cryptographic evidence; it also considers how that evidence matches business rules.
+For example, a verfier may do more than decide whether Call Center Y has the right to make calls on behalf of Organization X; it may decide whether Y has this right at a particular time of day, when calling into a particular jurisdiction, for a particular business purpose.

 ## Evidence

+The term "credential" has a fuzzy meaning in casual conversation.
+However, understanding how evidence is built from credentials in VVP requires considerably more precision.
+Let's start from lower-level concepts.

-A digital signature over arbitrary data D constitutes evidence that the signer processed D. The proof can be verified by checking that the signature is associated with the public key of the signer.
-Assuming that the signer has not lost unique control of the corresponding private key, and that cryptography is appropriately strong, we are justified in the belief that the signer acted to process the data.
+A digital signature over arbitrary data D constitutes evidence that the signer processed D with a signing function that took D and the signer's private key as inputs.
+The evidence can be verified by checking that the signature is associated with the public key of the signer.
+Assuming that the signer has not lost unique control of the private key, and that cryptography is appropriately strong, we are justified in the belief that the signer must have taken deliberate action and seen an unmodified D in its entirety.

 VVP uses digital signatures as one form of evidence.

 Most other evidence in VVP uses the ACDC format.
-This is a normalized, serialized form of data that contains references to signatures anchored elsewhere.
-See the ACDC spec.
+This is a normalized, serialized form of data with an associated digital signature.
+Signatures over ACDCs are not contained inside the ACDC; rather, they are anchored elsewhere and referenced by the ACDC.
+ACDCs can be freely converted between text and binary representations, and either type of representation can also be compacted or expanded to support nuanced disclosure goals.
+None of these transformations invalidate the associated digital signatures, which means that any variant of a given ACDC is equivalently verifiable.
+We adopt many terms and concepts from the ACDC spec.

 Some formal definitions will help to characterize ACDC-based evidence.